XLDB: Tangible results

 XLDB events led to initiating an effort to build a new open source, science database called SciDB.

 The XLDB organizers started defining a science benchmark for scientific data management systems called SS-DB.

-At XLDB 2012 the XLDB organizers announced that two major databases that support arrays as first-class objects (MonetDB SciQL and SciDB) have formed a working group in conjunction with XLDB.
+At the XLDB organizers announced that two major databases that support arrays as first-class objects (MonetDB SciQL and SciDB) have formed a working group in conjunction with XLDB.
 This working group is proposing a common syntax (provisionally named “ArrayQL”) for manipulating arrays, including array creation and query.